 "Landfall in twenty," a computerized voice said.
 "Be seated and fastened for landing."

 After landing, Vegeta and Kakarot, both adorned in colored spandex (Vegeta in royal blue and Kakarot in deep red and black) and pale white armor, exited their space pods and looked around.
 They landed in the middle of an abandoned city.
 Their eyes widened at the sight the befell them.
 Shock took over their entire being.

 "Wow, looks like a bomb went off here," Kakarot stated in awe of their surroundings.
 Vegeta ignored him and started to walk into the dismal looking wreck in front of them.

 It was…bad, desolate, decrepit, and everything in between.
 Kakarot was right; it did look like a bomb went off.
 Worse than that, even.
 The landscape in front of them was completely annihilated.
 If Vegeta was easy to scare, then the random bangs and noises from broken wires and crumbling buildings would have made him jump out of his own skin, but he wasn't easy to scare.
 He had seen much worse, caused much worse, in his lifetime.
 Nothing about this total destruction worried him.

 It was when he flew around the city and a few of the neighboring cities that he felt uneasy.

 "Vegeta…I mean Prince Vegeta, I just checked all the cities south of here and there is no sign of life…not even any animals," Kakarot's voice rang out through his earpiece.

-Vegeta nodded.
+Vegeta nodded at his analysis.
 "Same, in the northern parts…someone or something has already eradicated all life on this planet."

 "But who or what, and how?"